aaron-nmtafe/Ady-ICT50220-InterRIoT-Notes-/Session-01/S01-Electricity-and-Power-Basics.md

 > In electronics and electrical engineering, it is by convention we define a point in a circuit as a reference point.
 >
-> This reference point is known as ground (or GND) and carries a [voltage](https://eepower.com/textbook/vol-i-foundations-power-design/chapter-1-introduction-power/power-dc-circuits) of 0V.
+> This reference point is known as ground (or GND) and carries a [voltage](https://eepower.com/textbook/vol-i-foundations-power-design/chapter-1-introduction-power/power-dc-circuits) of 0V, and a current of 0A.
 >
 > Voltage measurements are relative measurements.
 That is, a voltage measurement must be compared to another point in the circuit.
 If it is not, the measurement is meaningless.